GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

-GStreamer uses the `pkg-config` utility to provide applications with the right compiler and linker flags. `pkg-config` is a standard build tool that is widely used unix systems to locate libraries and retrieve build settings, so if you're familiar with using it already then you're basically set.
+GStreamer uses the `pkg-config` utility to provide applications with the right compiler and linker flags. `pkg-config` is a standard build tool that is widely used in unix systems to locate libraries and retrieve build settings, so if you're familiar with using it already then you're basically set.

 If you're not familiar with `pkg-config` to compile and link a small